5 Ways Telecom Companies can Improve NPS with Real-Time Analytics

 While NPS itself is a relatively simple metric, understanding the why and how behind the score is anything but.
 Increasing customer satisfaction takes time, effort, and a methodical approach to measuring progress.

-The most important tool you can leverage is a continuous intelligence platform like Scuba to harness the power of your customers’ data.
+The most important tool you can leverage is a customer intelligence platform like Scuba to harness the power of your customers’ data.
 With Scuba’s help, Comcast was able to drastically improve its CX, resulting in 11.3 million fewer support calls and a significantly improved NPS.

 Providing customer journey analytics in real-time, highly customizable KPI dashboards, and intuitive query tools that democratize data access, Scuba can help you better serve your users and deliver a superior CX.